Art of Europe: High Renaissance

 High Renaissance artists include such figures as Leonardo da Vinci, Michelangelo Buonarroti, and Raffaello Sanzio.

 The 15th-century artistic developments in Italy (for example, the interest in perspectival systems, in depicting anatomy, and in classical cultures) matured during the 16th century, accounting for the designations "Early Renaissance" for the 15th century and "High Renaissance" for the 16th century.
 Although no singular style characterizes the High Renaissance, the art of those most closely associated with this period—Leonardo da Vinci, Raphael, Michelangelo, and Titian—exhibits an astounding mastery, both technical and aesthetic.
 High Renaissance artists created works of such authority that generations of later artists relied on these artworks for instruction.

-These exemplary artistic creations further elevated the prestige of artists.
-Artists could claim divine inspiration, thereby raising visual art to a status formerly given only to poetry.
-Thus, painters, sculptors, and architects came into their own, successfully claiming for their work a high position among the fine arts.
+These exemplary artistic creations further elevated artists' prestige.
+Artists could claim divine inspiration, thereby raising visual art to a status once reserved for poetry.
+Thus, painters, sculptors, and architects came into their own, successfully claiming a high position for their work among the fine arts.
 In a sense, 16th- century masters created a new profession with its own rights of expression and its own venerable character.